 Between the hours of 6 a.m. to 4 p.m., all visitors on campus will need to obtain a temporary permit to avoid potential citations.
 Temporary permits may be emailed in advance for certain events but is obtainable in person at the Andorfer Security Office and the Abbott Welcome Center.
 Visitors to residence hall buildings may obtain a permit from the office of student affairs in the Andorfer Commons.
 Visitor permits allow for parking in any C designated parking lots as shown on the Campus Map.
 Permit should be placed on the passenger side dashboard with the expiration date visible from the outside.

 There are handicap parking spots in each parking lot near a building entrance.
 If a vehicle in a handicap parking space does not have the appropriate handicap designation, it will receive a citation and is subject to being towed at the owner’s expense.
 Vehicles with a handicap permit are not required to have a parking permit when parked in a handicap stall.

 - You are required to drive carefully and follow traffic rules and regulations.

 - You are responsible for all violations committed while your vehicle is in the custody of another person.

 - You may be held responsible for parking violations of your guests on campus.

-- You are responsible for any citations issued to you or your registered vehicles.
+- You are responsible for any citations issued to you or on your vehicles.

 Pay a Parking Citation